tomasjurasek/tomasjurasek.github.io/_posts/2024-12-27-trace-baggage-context-propagation-open-telementry.md

 ---
 layout: single
-title:  "Trace & Baggage Context Propagation .NET with OpenTelemetry"
+title:  "Trace & Baggage Context Propagation in .NET with OpenTelemetry"
 ---

 Context Propagation is an essential concept of distributed tracing.
 As the name suggests, it propagates the `trace` and `baggage` context over a network to other services.